Edin Atić

-Edin Atić (born January 19, 1997) is a Bosnian professional basketball player for Bosna of the Bosnian League and the ABA League.
-Standing at 6 ft 7 in (2.01 m) and weighing 195 lbs.
-(88 kg), Atić is mainly a shooting guard-small forward, but he can also play as a point forward.
-He also represents the senior Bosnian national basketball team.
+Edin Atić (born 19 January 1997) is a Bosnian professional basketball player for Bosna of the Bosnian League, the ABA League, and the EuroCup.
+Standing at 6 ft 7 in (2.01 m) and weighing 195 lbs (88 kg), Atić is mainly a shooting guard–small forward, but he can also play as a point forward.
+He also represents the senior Bosnia and Herzegovina national team.

 Early life

 Atić was born in Bugojno, Bosnia and Herzegovina.
-Raised in Donji Vakuf, Atić started playing basketball with Spars Sarajevo.
-In 2013, he signed with Spars Sarajevo.
+Raised in Donji Vakuf, Atić started playing basketball with Spars.

 Professional career

 Spars Sarajevo

-In 2013, Atić signed a deal with Bosnian club Spars Sarajevo, of the Bosnian Championship.
-He stayed a member of Spars Sarajevo from 2013 to September 2015, when the Greek club AEK bought his player rights with a transfer fee.
-In January 2016, he returned to Spars Sarajevo, after AEK loaned him back to the club, for the remainder of the 2015–16 season.
+In 2013, Atić signed a deal with Sarajevo-based club Spars, of the Bosnian Championship.
+He stayed a member of Spars from 2013 to September 2015, when the Greek club AEK bought his player rights with a transfer fee.
+In January 2016, he returned to Spars, after AEK loaned him back to the club, for the remainder of the 2015–16 season.

 AEK Athens

-On September 1, 2015, Greek club AEK Athens, of the Greek Basket League, confirmed that Atić would join the club from Spars Sarajevo, for a buyout transfer fee amount of €750,000.
+On 1 September 2015, Greek club AEK Athens, of the Greek Basket League, confirmed that Atić would join the club from Spars, for a buyout transfer fee amount of €750,000.
 Atić signed a six-year contract with AEK, that was worth €1.5 million net income.
-In January 2016, AEK loaned him back to Spars Sarajevo for the rest of the season.
+In January 2016, AEK loaned him back to Spars for the rest of the season.

 Before the start of the 2016–17 Greek Basket League season, Atić managed to have some very good friendly games, including a 12-point game against the defending EuroLeague champions, CSKA Moscow.
 Due to this, AEK initially decided to keep him on their roster for the 2016–17 season, rather than loan him to another club again.

 However, due to FIBA's rules and regulations of the FIBA Champions League, he was ruled ineligible to play in the league, because he was not originally registered for the Greek League as a foreign player in the league's first roster designation period.
 Due to FIBA Champions League rules, such players cannot play in the league, unlike European-wide leagues like the EuroLeague and EuroCup, where no such limitations exist.
 As a result of this, AEK decided to loan him to another club for the 2016–17 season.
 With AEK, he won the Greek Cup's, 2018 edition, and also the FIBA Champions League title.
-On July 14, 2018, Atić was released by the Greek club.
+On 14 July 2018, Atić was released by the Greek club.

 Trikala Aries

-On November 2, 2016, AEK loaned Atić to the Greek club Trikala Aries, for the remainder of the 2016–17 season.
+On 2 November 2016, AEK loaned Atić to the Greek club Trikala Aries, for the remainder of the 2016–17 season.
 However, after playing with Trikala in 7 games during the 2016–17 Greek Basket League season, his player loan was cancelled, and he returned to AEK.